libremfg/rhize-docs/content/deploy/install/keycloak.md

 The other services do not need authorization but do need client authentication.
 By default you need to add only the client ID.

-For example, to create the the BPMN engine client:
+For example, to create the BPMN engine client:
 1. In the side menu, select **Clients > create client**.
 1. For **Client ID**, enter `{{< param application_name >}}Bpmn`
 1. Configure the **Capability config**: